-The method described here involves specific method development for each new drug, both for drug extraction and LC-MS/MS analysis.
-New formulations of drugs for which a method for quantification already exists, might require only minor modifications of the existing method.
+The method described here involves specific method development for each new lipid, both for lipid extraction and LC-MS/MS analysis.
+New formulations including lipids for which a method for quantification already exists, might require only minor modifications of the existing method.

-Stability data on both the nanoformulation and the free drug in different aqueous and organic solvents should be requested from the sponsor.
+Stability data on both the nanoformulation and the free lipid in different aqueous and organic solvents should be requested from the sponsor.
 The same applies to solubility data, as this will make the initial choice of extraction protocol as effective and rational as possible.